Field Day

 Monthly in-person and Zoom meetings almost always feature an hour-long educational presentation or discussion on a technical or operational topic.
 Like most clubs, activity levels rise and wane, but it’s generally an interesting bunch of folks with lots to say, and significant technical depth and experience.
 All meetings are open to any interested person.

-We drag the club’s three trailers (operations, support, and tower) down to the New England Amateur Radio Festival in Deerfield, NH each spring and fall, as well as to various local events.
+We drag the club’s three trailers (operations, support, and tower) down to the New England Amateur Radio Festival each spring and fall, as well as to various local events.
 On occasion, we’ve gotten together for group contest efforts, usually the VHF contest in January, and we even did an expedition to a local island.
 Have an idea for an operating, public service or educational event?
 Bring it to the next meeting!

 Over the years, we’ve provided communications support for a wide variety of public service events, but the largest long-term commitment has been to the massive Audrey Prouty Century Ride each July, an annual two day event requiring more than 60 hams, three repeaters, and dozens of APRS trackers and digipeaters.